crud89/LiteFX/README.md

 ### Dependencies

 All dependencies are automatically installed using *vcpkg*, when performing a manual build.
-The engine only has two hard dependencies:
+The engine core by itself only has one hard dependency:

 - [spdlog](https://github.com/gabime/spdlog): Lightweight logging library.
-- [{fmt}](https://github.com/fmtlib/fmt): String formatting library and implicit dependency of *spdlog*.

-Depending on which rendering backends are build, the following dependencies are required:
+Depending on which rendering backends are build, the following dependencies are additionally linked against:

 - [Vulkan SDK](https://www.lunarg.com/vulkan-sdk/): Required by the Vulkan backend.
 - [Vulkan Memory Allocator](https://gpuopen.com/vulkan-memory-allocator/): Required by the Vulkan backend.
 Handles memory allocations.